The Man in the High Castle (TV series)

-The Man in the High Castle is an American dystopian alternate history television series created for the streaming service Amazon Prime Video, depicting a parallel universe where the Axis powers of Nazi Germany and the Empire of Japan rule the world after their victory in World War II.
-It was created by Frank Spotnitz and produced by Amazon Studios, Ridley Scott's Scott Free Productions (with Scott serving as executive producer), Headline Pictures, Electric Shepherd Productions, and Big Light Productions.
-It is based on Philip K. Dick's 1962 novel.
+The Man in the High Castle is an American dystopian alternate history television series created for the streaming service Amazon Prime Video, depicting a parallel universe in which the Axis powers of Nazi Germany and the Empire of Japan rule the world after their victory in World War II.
+It was created by Frank Spotnitz and produced by Amazon Studios, Ridley Scott's Scott Free Productions (with Scott as executive producer), Headline Pictures, Electric Shepherd Productions, and Big Light Productions.
+It is based on the 1962 novel The Man in the High Castle by Philip K. Dick.

 The pilot premiered in January 2015, and Amazon ordered a ten-episode season the following month which was released in November.
 A second season of ten episodes premiered in December 2016, and a third season was released on October 5, 2018.
 The fourth and final season premiered on November 15, 2019.

 Setting

 The US as depicted in the television series.
 Though Denver is the capital of the Neutral Zone, Cañon City, Colorado, is a major setting.

-Set in 1962, the series' main setting is a parallel universe where the Axis powers have won World War II in 1946 after Giuseppe Zangara successfully assassinates the president-elect of the United States, Franklin D. Roosevelt, in 1933, creating a series of developments that include the Germans dropping a nuclear weapon on Washington, D.C. (now renamed "District of Contamination") in late 1945.
-After this, the Japanese launch a ground invasion of the U.S. West Coast.
-The American federal government subsequently surrenders, though it takes another year for the Axis and their American collaborators to pacify the country.
-The Germans build concentration camps for the enslavement and eventual extermination of Jews and African Americans, and commit massacres in cities such as Cincinnati.
+The Man in the High Castle is set in 1962 in an alternate history in which the Axis powers have won World War II in 1946 after Giuseppe Zangara assassinates the president-elect of the United States, Franklin D. Roosevelt, in 1933.
+A series of developments follow that include the Germans dropping a nuclear weapon on Washington, D.C. (now renamed "District of Contamination") in late 1945.
+The Japanese launch a ground invasion of the U.S. West Coast.
+The American federal government surrenders, though it takes another year for the Axis and their American collaborators to pacify the country.
+The Germans build concentration camps for the enslavement and eventual extermination of Jewish Americans and African Americans and commit massacres in cities such as Cincinnati.

 By 1962, the German Reich extends to Europe and Africa and the Empire of Japan comprises Asia and Oceania, but most of the series is set in the former U.S. and in Germany proper.
 Adolf Hitler is dictator of this German Reich, and the emperor of Japan rules most of the rest of the world.
 Although the real-world Axis included Fascist Italy under the dictatorship of Benito Mussolini, only the Japanese and German factions of the Axis are depicted.
 There are no Italians in the scenario, nor is Mussolini accounted for, except as an image in one of the mysterious newsreels with the Führer.